gwnhwyfarr/pen.code1/README.md

-# pen.code1
+# DAY ONE WITH PEN CODE.

-1 Day CSS: build numbers with gradient.
+100 Days CSS: An easy start into the challenge with a custom build number with gradient.